 - Crate, bed, bowls, leash, toys, and grooming tools

-Puppies cost more in the first year than adult dogs because they need more vet visits, training, and supervision.
+Puppies usually cost more in the first year than adult dogs because they need more vet visits, training, supervision, and starter supplies.

 Miniature Schnauzer first-year cost breakdown